Three-dimensional integrated circuit: Commercial 3D ICs (2004–present)

 Cut through a graphics card that uses High Bandwidth Memory (HBM), based on through-silicon via (TSV) 3D IC technology.

 High Bandwidth Memory (HBM), developed by Samsung, AMD, and SK Hynix, uses stacked chips and TSVs.
 The first HBM memory chip was manufactured by SK Hynix in 2013.
 In January 2016, Samsung Electronics announced early mass production of HBM2, at up to 8 GB per stack.

 In 2017, Samsung Electronics combined 3D IC stacking with its 3D V-NAND technology (based on charge trap flash technology), manufacturing its 512 GB KLUFG8R1EM flash memory chip with eight stacked 64-layer V-NAND chips.
 In 2019, Samsung produced a 1 TB flash chip with 16 stacked V-NAND dies.
 As of 2018, Intel is considering the use of 3D ICs to improve performance.
 As of 2022, 232-layer NAND, i.e. memory device, chips are made by Micron, that previously in April 2019 were making 96-layer chips; and Toshiba made 96-layer devices in 2018.

-In 2022, AMD has introduced Zen 4 processors, and some Zen 4 processors have 3D Cache included.
+In 2022, AMD introduced Zen 3 X3D processors, specifically the 5800X3D.
+The 5800X3D features a 3D-stacked 64MiB L3 Cache die stacked on top of 8 Zen 3 CPU cores.
+Zen 3 X3D CPUs uses TSMC's SoIC hybrid-bonding technology.

+In 2024, AMD introduced Zen 5 X3D processors.
+The major change compared to Zen 3 and Zen 4 X3D CPUs is that the 64 MiB L3 Cache die is instead stack below the CPU cores, allowing for better heat dissipation, improving performance and allowing overclocking.
+Zen 5 also uses TSMC's hybrid-bonding process.

+As of 2026, Huawei has announced the Kirin 9050 Pro, a mobile SOC, which features a 3D stacked core design, making it the first processor to feature 3D stacking of logic components.